Meet the Atlas Team!

 Andrea Patterson Andrea is the director of the Braddock Bay Bird Observatory near Rochester, NY.
 She coordinates the migration, summer, and owl monitoring programs; facilitates the use of the Observatory as a field site for a half-dozen research affiliates; and teaches five banding classes annually, including one aimed at teenagers.
 While most of her birding is done in the hand, she enjoys venturing out with binoculars to far-flung locations with her daughter or locally with a gaggle of Rochester’s young birders leading the way. (eBird profile)

+We are seeking more Regional Coordinators!
 If you are interested in being a regional coordinator, please provide a brief (one paragraph) bio and contact information on this form: Regional Coordinator application form.

 In addition to the steering committee, there are four subcommittees that work in-depth on important aspects of the project.